 In October 2010, the Postal Service consolidated optimization efforts to manage excess space.
-The goal is to manage the excess space portfolio or all space types in one overall optimization effort.

 Currently, the Postal Service has a program in place to optimize carrier delivery facilities through the use of node studies.
-However, the Postal Service will now include mail processing plants, retail facilities, small delivery units, administrative space, and carrier delivery facilities in one overall optimization effort.
-The goal is to manage the excess space portfolio for all space types in one overall initiative.
-This integrated effort between Facilities headquarters and the field offices will use computer modeling and equipment analysis with local analysis and metro planning to form a headquarters and district/area partnership.
+However, the Postal Service will now include mail processing plants, retail facilities, small delivery units, administrative space, and carrier delivery facilities in one overall initiative.
+This integrated effort between Facilities Headquarters and the field offices will use computer modeling and equipment analysis along with local analysis and metro planning to form a headquarters and district/area partnership.